Crunch-io/webdocs/crunch/crunch_preparing-data.md

 Crunch lets you present your dataset to the client with an organizational structure that makes sense to them.
 You can order the variables as they appear in the variable sidebar, including grouping them into expandable folders, using the [Variable Organizer](crunch_organizing-variables.html).
 As described above, the organizer also allows you to hide or delete variables, and to edit variable metadata.

 ### Edit Dataset Metadata
-You can edit dataset metadata through the Dataset properties menu, including the name, description, and survey start and end dates.

-Access dataset properties by clicking the dataset name and selecting Properties.
-See [Dataset Properties](crunch_dataset-properties.html) for more information.
+You can edit dataset metadata through the [Dataset Properties](crunch_dataset-properties.html) menu, including the name, description, and survey start and end dates.
+Access the properties screen by clicking the dataset name and selecting Properties from the menu.

 ### Weight the Data
 Weighting a dataset allows you to bring the collected responses of a survey in line with the known distribution of a population.
 For example if you know that half of the population identifies as female, but only 20% of your respondents do so, then you might need to adjust the survey to get a more accurate estimate of the population.
 This needs to be transparent to other researchers, but can be confusing for end users.